eclipse-uprotocol/up-transport-zenoh-rust/README.md

 The implementation follows the spec defined in [up-l1/zenoh](https://github.com/eclipse-uprotocol/up-spec/blob/main/up-l1/zenoh.adoc).

+## Change Log

+Please refer to the [Releases on GitHub](https://github.com/eclipse-uprotocol/up-transport-zenoh-rust/releases) for the change log.

 [^1]: Some PC configurations cannot connect locally.
-Add multicast to lo interface using ` $ sudo ip link set dev lo multicast on `
+Add multicast to `lo` interface using ` $ sudo ip link set dev lo multicast on `